09th Dec 2024 By Tennor

 Â

-The highland barley wine is called “Chang”, a type of distilled liquor from barley and tastes sweet and sour with low alcohol.
-Chang is primarily homemade and also offering for the protector deities in temples and monasteries.
+The highland barley wine is called “Chang”, a type of distilled liquor from barley that tastes sweet and sour with low alcohol.
+Chang is primarily homemade and also offered for the protector deities in temples and monasteries.

 Â